MicrosoftDocs/azure-video-indexer/azure-video-indexer/try-vi-web-portal-quickstart.md

 ---
-title:  Quickstart: Try the Azure AI Video Indexer web portal
+title:  Quickstart - Try the Azure AI Video Indexer web portal
 description: This article show you how to get started with Azure AI Video Indexer (VI) by using the web portal.
-You are encouraged to experience indexing a video with the web portal before trying the API. ms.topic: conceptual ms.date: 03/24/2024 ms.author: inhenkel
+You are encouraged to experience indexing a video with the web portal before trying the API. ms.topic: conceptual ms.date: 06/26/2024 ms.author: inhenkel
 author: IngridAtMicrosoft
 ms.service: azure-video-indexer